egison/egison-ruby/README.md

 poker_hands([["diamond", 4], ["club", 10], ["club", 5], ["heart", 1], ["diamond", 3]]) #=> "Nothing"
 ```

+## About Egison

+If you get to love the above pattern-mathcing, please try [Egison](http://www.egison.org), too.
+It is more powerful.
+For example, programmers can define their own matcher in Egison.
+(In Egison, the list, multiset, and set matchers are defined in the library not builtin.)
+We can pattern-match against infinite lists.
+There are a new programming world!

 ## LICENSE

 The license of this library code is BSD.